srbarik25/agentic-devops-ref/README.md

 A fully autonomous, AI-powered DevOps platform for managing cloud infrastructure across multiple providers, with AWS and GitHub integration, powered by OpenAI's Agents SDK.

-*Created by rUv, from the Agentics Foundation*

 ## Introduction

-Agentic DevOps represents the next evolution in infrastructure management—a fully autonomous system that doesn't just assist with DevOps tasks but can independently plan, execute, and optimize your entire infrastructure lifecycle.
-Built on the foundation of OpenAI's Agents SDK, this platform goes beyond traditional automation by incorporating true AI-driven decision-making capabilities.
+Agentic DevOps represents the next step in infrastructure management, a fully autonomous system that doesn't just assist with DevOps tasks but can independently plan, execute, and optimize your entire infrastructure lifecycle.

+Built on the foundation of advanced AI capabilities, this platform goes beyond traditional automation by incorporating true AI-driven decision-making capabilities.

 The system can autonomously:

 - Provision and configure infrastructure based on high-level requirements
 - Monitor and detect anomalies across your environment
 - Self-heal infrastructure issues without human intervention